RanJu1122/Dynamic-Delta-Hedging-Representation-Learning/docs/DYNAMIC_ALPHA_READINESS.md

 `step01.py` is the only Step 1 implementation and writes rolling-grid changes.
 It also exports the otherwise opaque pickle to `raw_svi_quotes.csv`, preserving the original key text and flagging whether a source timestamp was available.
-`step02.py` is the only Step 2 implementation and writes daily-ratio and trailing OLS raw-grid and surface beta, including regression diagnostics.
+`step02.py` is the only Step 2 implementation and writes daily-ratio raw-grid and surface beta with threshold and regime diagnostics.
+Regression-beta calculations and inputs have been removed under `daily_only_v1`.
 Step 2 reads the saved Step 1 artefact instead of silently rerunning it.  `step03.py` fixes a representative SVI surface, reprices fixed strikes under bumped spot for each Alpha, inverts prices to IV and writes both `beta(alpha)` and the usable inverse